Sajid5713/NamasteReact/Readme/Let get hooked/README.md

 4. Why do we need a <strong>useState</strong> Hook?</br>
 Ans: The use of state hooks is to keep track of the value given to it and update it accordingly.
 When the state variable update React rerender the component.

-Coding

-Clean up your code
-Create a Folder Structure for your app
-Make different files for each Components
-Create a config file
-Use all types of import and export
-Create a Search Box in your App
-Use useState to create a variable and bind it to the input box Try to make your search bar work<br><br>